ZeusWPI/HTTPizza/README.md

 RFC2616 specifies that CRLF should be used as the end-of-line marker.
 In HTTPizza, you can also use linefeeds instead of CRLF.

+## Status codes

+HTTPizza servers can, just like HTTP, return status codes.
+There's a list of status codes and what they mean in [this list](status_codes.txt),